 Let’s call it “mummy chic” or “rag-tag retro.”
-Have your fifth grader catch the new (or very, very old) trend of monster-themed jewelry with a bracelet fashioned just like everyone’s favorite bandaged pharaoh.
+Have your fifth grader catch the new (or very, very old) trend of monster-themed jewelry with a bracelet reminicent of an ancient linen-wrapped pharaoh.

 What You Need:

 - Gold confetti

 - Have your child cut strips of yellow duct tape.
 Don't worry too much about the length—the strips will be layered to form the bracelet.